TeamAlphaBetaGamma/OpenTrafficEnv/README.md

 ## Notes

 - The environment uses a **minimum green time** constraint (prevents flickering).
+- The simulator returns a normalized `reward` per step in `[0,1]`.
+	- Reward is designed to stay informative under congestion (it avoids large negative sums that would collapse to `0.0`).
-- The simulator returns a normalized `reward` per step; `agent/reward.py` can compute a reward from `info` as a fallback.
+	- `agent/reward.py` can compute a reward from `info` as a fallback if needed.

 ## Repository layout